Lightstreamer/Lightstreamer-kafka-connector/README.md

    $ ./gradlew kafka-connector-utils:build
    ```

-   which generates the `lightstreamer-kafka-connector-utils-consumer-all-<version>.jar` under the `kafka-connector-utils/build/libs` folder.
+   which generates the `lightstreamer-kafka-connector-utils-consumer-all-<version>.jar` file under the `kafka-connector-utils/build/libs` folder.

    Then, launch it with: